Immigration Options for Undocumented Children and Families

 Any similar activity in violation of federal, state, or local criminal law

-U visa protection is available even when:
+U visa protection is available regardless of whether:

 • The investigation does not result in prosecution.